hydroshare/hydroshare_on_jupyter/documentation/SCOPE_API_response_formats.md

 {"filepath": "filepath_to_file_to_delete"}
 ```

-PUTs either renames a file or overwrites JH file with HS one
+PUTs either renames/moves a file or overwrites JH file with HS one
-Frontend payload for renaming:
+Frontend payload for renaming or moving:
 ```
-{"request_type": "rename_file",
+{"request_type": "rename_or_move_file",
-"filepath": "filepath_to_folder_with_file_to_rename",
-"old_filename": "old_file_name",
-"new_filename": "new_file_name"}
+"old_filepath": "filepath_to_file_to_rename_or_move",
+"new_filepath": "new_filepath"}
 ```

 Frontend payload for syncing HS file to JH:
 ```
 {"request_type": "overwrite_JH",
 "filepath": "file_path_to_file_to_sync"}